BackdoorAli/snyk-ctf-event-2026/CONTRIBUTING.md

 - refining repository structure and documentation flow
 - suggesting better wording for portfolio presentation
 - improving Markdown readability and consistency
-- other challenges where people who were involved and would like to contribute on how they got there, including steps taken to achieve completion of said challenges.
+- other challenges where people who were involved and would like to contribute on how they got there, including steps taken to achieve completion of said challenges

 ## Out of Scope